sfzinstruments/karoryfer.squidpipes/README.md

 # karoryfer.squidpipes
-The Squidpipes instrument by Karoryfer Samples
+The Squidpipes instrument by Karoryfer Samples, an open source instrument with WAV files and SFZ mappings